Q. How did you become Chief Technical Officer of Ausenco and a global leader in minerals processing?

 Click on these links for more on Greg's thoughts on the minerals processing industry and how it has changed over his career, as well as his take on comminution and the future for minerals processing.

-For more information on Greg, visit his Expert profile page.
-You can also contact Greg via the "Contact me" button on that page.
+For more information on Greg, please visit his expert profile page.